ma-jiale/CS61A/notes/notebook.md

 <img src="image/image-20241006113157127.png" alt="image-20241006113157127" style="zoom:67%;" />

-## TREE
+## Lecture12.TREES

 ### The Closure Property of Data Types

-- A method for combining data values satisfies the closure property if:  The result of combination can itself be combined using the same method
+- In general, a method for combining data values has a **closure property** if the result of combination can itself be combined using the same method. it means: *whenever you combine two things by this method from your set, the result is still in the same set and can be combined again in the same way.*
 - Closure is powerful because it permits us to create hierarchical structures
 - Hierarchical structures are made up of parts, which themselves are made up  of parts, and so on